Background

 VCP Public Notice Requirements

 Upon submission of an application to the VCP, the applicant shall post notice at the property that is the subject of the application.
-The Department maintains a current Public
+The Department maintains a Notice of current VCP Applicant List.

 VCP Guidance Fact Sheets